 4. Pre-planning with a prenuptial agreement

-If you are in the process of getting married and fear having to pay spousal support in the event of the marriage not lasting.
+If you are in the process of getting married and wondering how to avoid paying alimony in the event of the marriage ending in a divorce.
 You may be able to circumvent the payment of alimony by getting a prenuptial agreement.
 People normally ask for a prenuptial agreement when they earn or have more money than their future spouse for the fact that the standard of living and the amount each spouse earns is the determinant of whether a spouse gets alimony payment or not.

 5. Quit any unhappy marriage relationship early enough